EssVisionAB/document-web-public-api/README.md

-# Evolution Document Web
+# Evolution Document Web (English)
+A swedish translation av this text can be found at the end of the english text
 ## document-web-public-api
 ### Evolution document web solution.
 Combining front-end (Angular 5) and back-end (Asp.Net.Core) in one project.

-Evolution Document Web is a public API for Evolution that combines a frontend user interface for customers who wants a ready to use web interface that can be used directly or implemented as iframes in their already existing web sites and a backend for customers who want to develop their own customized frontend.
+Evolution Document Web is a public API for Evolution that combines a front-end user interface for customers who wants a ready to use web interface that can be used directly or implemented as iframes in their already existing web sites and a back-end for customers who want to develop their own customized frontend.

 ## Back-end
 If you want to develop your own front-end, see back-end api documentation by ctrl+click on <a href="http://31.216.227.251:5001/swagger/" target="_blank">swagger</a>.